Mountains become oceans concerto for harp and percussion with orchestra (2024) by Angela Elizabeth Slater

 Orbit's edge takes its inspiration from the phenomenon known as the Roche limit, with particular attention to Saturn's ice moons.
 Saturn previously had many more smaller celestial bodies surrounding it, but these have been lost as they became too close to Saturn and reached their Roche limit.
 Once this threshold is crossed, the gravitational forces holding them together are overcome and these moons are pulled apart and disintegrate to beomce the planet's iconic rings. *This is a commission from The Aspen Music Festival and School for the 2024 season.
 Daybreak of dusk for cello and piano 2022

 Daybreak of dusk was written for the ‘Piece a day’ project at the Tanglewood Music Festival 2022.
 Glass dominoes for mixed ensemble 2023 Glass dominoes has been written for the Mostly Modern Ensemble.
 The work explores the notion of the chain reactions that split and fracture in different directions.
 There are gestures that cause the knock on effect of another instruments part but sometimes these flows are broken and interrupted by other forces. c.
-7 minutes |
+7 minutes RSNO workshop performance of The Louder the Birds Sing in June 2021

 |